ondra-vaic/Steering-AI-Documentation/docs/5_documentation-defaults/1_behaviors/0_simple-behaviors.md

 ```
 ## DebugSimple

-This behavior draws all the entities passed to it as circles.
+Draws all the entities passed to it as circles.
 It can be useful for debugging.

 ### DebugSimpleJob